 It is a common experience that a problem difficult at night is resolved

 in the morning after the committee of sleep has worked on it.

-So, what happens during sleep?
+What happens during sleep?

-The brain cycles naturally between these two stages, with NREM initiating the sleep process followed by a brief duration REM state.
-When the whole cycle is complete it gets repeated back.
+The brain cycles naturally between these two stages, with NREM initiating the sleep process followed by a brief duration of REM stage sleep.
+When the whole cycle is complete it is repeated.
 A complete cycle normally lasts between 90-110 minutes.

 Non-REM Sleep State.

-REM sleep state.
+REM sleep state

-At this state the energy needed by the body and mind is restored so as to support and enable the body to be active the following day.
+This state of sleep amounts to about 25% of the total sleep duration.
+In this state the energy needed by the body and mind is restored so as to support and enable the body to be active the following day.